Samson (Fox Feature Syndicate): Background

-Samson (he had no secret identity, although he was called "Sam" the few times he was shown wearing street clothes) was a direct descendant of the biblical figure.
+Samson (he had no secret identity, although he was called "Sam" the few times he was shown wearing street clothes) was a direct descendant of the biblical figure of the same name.
 Like his ancestor, Samson had immense strength and endurance, but could lose his powers when his hair was cut.
 Samson only learned about his heritage when he was a grown man, after his mother revealed his ancestry.

 While in college, his friend Professor Brun showed him a new invention, an "iconoscope", which allowed the viewer to watch remote scenes without a transmitter.
 The iconoscope picked up the image of an eastern holy man, who was praying for a higher power to send someone to battle evil.
 Samson used his superpowers to visit the holy man, and agreed to be that champion.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, Samson fights "giant robots, monsters, mad scientists, thugs, dinosaurs, dictators, warmongers, zombies, and radium thieves".

 Kurt Mitchell and Roy Thomas wrote: "Pitting his superhuman strength against whole armies, Samson's feats outdid the contemporary Superman but he was far more ruthless, killing his foes barehanded without batting an eye".

 In issue #10 of Fantastic Comics, Samson gained a young orphan sidekick whom he named David (his real name was unrevealed).
 David had no apparent superpowers yet was the sole survivor of a plane crash.
 Orphaned after the crash, Samson took him into his care.
 David's role mainly consisted of being rescued by Samson after being captured by criminals.